jpie726/hacking_fear_book/going_into_the_pit.md

 What if you turned on the lights, lifted up the bed, and let the child look under the bed before bedtime?
 The child can look under the bed and see for themselves.
 This removes a small amount of uncertainty from the child and their for removes some amount of fear.

-Perhaps you can to coninually reassure there are no monsters in the dark so you add a night light so they can look anytime they want and besure the room is clear of nefarious creatures.
+Perhaps you can to continually reassure there are no monsters in the dark so you add a night light so they can look anytime they want and be sure the room is clear of nefarious creatures.

 ###What scares us adults:
 Think about what you as an adult are afraid of.
 Since I consult on a contract basis as my primary form of income what keeps me up at night in a cold sweat is the uncertainty of when that next contract will land.
-Financial uncertanty a constant source of terror for me and many other adults.
+Financial uncertainty a constant source of terror for me and many other adults.

 ###Fear vs Respect:
 Are you afraid of the hot burners on your stove?
 Arguably your stoves hot burners could cause far more severe physical and immediate pain then your financial woes.
 So why aren't you afraid of your stove?